SanaChinaliyeva/redgadget.github.io/_posts/2014-11-19-Interstellar.md

 "I asked him, 'Well, yes, but what is the movie?'
 And he started describing this huge, epic tale of space and science and humanity, on this epic scale.
 I'm going, 'Chris, hang on, I've just written this highly personal thing, you know?'
 He goes, 'Yes, but I now know where the heart of the movie is'.
 Everything about this movie was personal.'"

-" I believe that Hans score for Interstellar has the tightest bond between music and image that we've yet achieved."
->-Nolan

 >source - Business Insider